bitcoin/bitcoin/contrib/verify-commits/README.md

 that checking out code, then running `verify-commits.py` against `HEAD` is _not_ safe, because the version of `verify-commits.py` that you just ran could be backdoored.
-Instead, you need to use a trusted version of verify-commits prior to checkout to make sure you're checking out only code signed by trusted
+Instead, you need to use a trusted version of verify-commits prior to checkout to make sure you are checking out only code signed by trusted
 keys:

     git fetch origin && \